 A frustration of ours is the high cost of some aluminium front doors.
 While it may be true there’s a lot involved in the process, prices often approach a new timber door.
 And with some products these high prices don’t make sense when you know how it’s made and with what components.
 This is especially the case on front doors still using an unglazed door and fitting a decorative panel.

 Glasswin front doors offer several compelling reasons to consider them.
 First of all, are the Reynaers or Schuco profiles and Schuco hardware on the Platinum and Diamond models.
 Glasswin, as well as the Dutemann Haus Door, gives homeowners a new front door having undoubtedly two of the best aluminium profiles on the market.
 Importantly, combine these with the textured paint finish as standard and the top brand Winkhaus or Schuco hardware and you really do have a high-end product at a remarkable price.

 The price of these doors gets even more appealing when enhanced to the RC2 maximum security product.
 Then you get better glass, hinge bolts, even higher security cylinders and even key code locks.

 The Spitfire S200 comes with less features than the Glasswin on U-Values, locking points other areas.
 The Dutemann Haus is probably the better like-for-like competitor.

-We’ve seen these doors and can tell you the quality is excellent.
+We’ve seen Glasswin front doors up close and the quality is excellent.
 Neat corners, quality panels, premium door handles and door accessories.
 The range of panel designs is also excellent and varied.
 For homeowners looking for a new aluminium front door promising genuine options, several models and all manner of panel styles, these are hard to beat.